From 2012

 Cruise of Lights (Huntington Beach, Calif.)

-u don’t climb into a car to see this ho
+You don’t climb into a car to see this holiday light extravaganza in coastal California.

 Instead, you climb aboard a boat and cruise the waterways that run between Huntington Beach’s man-made islands.